 - Muscle or body aches

 - Nausea or vomiting

 If you are unsure as to the nature of the virus, we recommend you take our COVID-19 swab test to ensure it is not COVID-19.

 Here at London Doctors Clinic, we provide the quadrivalent influenza vaccination, which is in line with NHS and World Health Organization advice.
 This vaccine is superior, protecting against four flu virus strains, including two influenza A viruses and two influenza B viruses.

-The quadrivalent flu vaccination can be given to children as young as 6 months of age and offers protection for at least 6 months.
+The quadrivalent flu vaccination offers protection for at least 6 months.
 Protection declines over time because of varying antibody levels and due to changes in circulating influenza viruses from year to year.
 Hence, in order to reduce risk and stay protected, we recommend that all individuals get vaccinated on a yearly basis.